fallin/cerulean-consul/README.md

 # cerulean-consul
 .NET client API for Consul (https://www.consul.io/)

 This library uses HttpClient and [Json.NET](http://www.newtonsoft.com/json) to provide a convenient (and hopefully) easy to use API to access Consul features.
-It currently only supports the Key-Value API, but that will be fixed.
+It currently only supports the Key-Value API, but that will be improved.

 Note, this is a 0.x release, so expect breaking API changes without notice for a while...

 The NuGet package, targeting .NET 4.5.1, is available here [Cerulean Consul API](https://www.nuget.org/packages/Cerulean.Consul/)

 ## Usage
 The Consul website provides great documentation.
-The following are examples of performing the operations from the [Getting Started | Key/Value Data](http://www.consul.io/intro/getting-started/kv.html)documentation.
+The following are a few examples of performing the same operations as shown in the [Getting Started | Key/Value Data](http://www.consul.io/intro/getting-started/kv.html) documentation.

 KeyValue.GetAllAsync() is equivalent to GET "v1/kv/?recurse".
 Because the key-value store is empty, Consul will return a 404 Not Found which is accessible on the response object.

-Instead of returning the key-values (HTTP content) directly, the "Get" methods return KeyValueResponse&lt;IList&lt;KeyValue&gt;&gt; which provides access the HTTP status code, Consul headers, and the content. **Note: while access to the status code and headers can be useful, it's awkward and likely to be improved soon.
-Expect a breaking change here soon!**
+Instead of returning the key-values (HTTP content) directly, the "Get" methods return KeyValueResponse&lt;KeyValue[]&gt; which provides access the HTTP status code, Consul headers, and key/value content.

 ```csharp
 using (var client = new ConsulClient())